 The reform of the Regional Convention is currently creating more and more ambiguity in preferential law.
 Particular care is required if you maintain supplier’s declarations for agreements in the pan-Euro-Med cumulation zone.

 Note: The transitional provisions only apply until December 31, 2025.
 From January 1, 2026, there will only be one applicable agreement for a destination country in the Pan-Euro-Med cumulation zone.
-It is therefore no longer legally necessary to indicate whether the Revised Rules apply – even if such indications are still unobjectionable, as they merely constitute supplementary information.
+It is therefore no longer legally necessary to indicate whether the revised rules apply – even if such indications are still unobjectionable, as they merely constitute supplementary information.

 Possible variants for the maintenance of supplier’s declarations in 2025